 It grows to 1-2 centimetres (less than one inch) in length.
 The male is smaller than the female, but he has longer antennae than the female.

 It is common across Europe, Asia, and northern Africa.
 It prefers dense vegetation.

 It is herbivorous; it eats plants and vegetation.
 It sucks sap (juice) from leaves.

 The Dock Leaf Bug defends itself by spreading a smelly brown liquid, from its scent glands located in its thorax, in its environment.

 Its life cycle is egg, nymph, adult.
 The female lays eggs on leaves, which hatch after 21-28 days.
-The eggs hatch into nymphs, which look similar to adults.
-The nymphs feed on leaves as they mature into adults.
+The eggs hatch into nymphs, which feed on leaves as they mature into adults.

 Location: Paris, France

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM